leynos/bournemouth/README.md

   for generating embeddings with Hugging Face TEI.
 - [`docs/websocket-chat-api-asyncapi.yaml`](docs/websocket-chat-api-asyncapi.yaml)
   for the WebSocket chat API specification.
-  The `/chat` WebSocket endpoint supports multiplexing so multiple chat transactions can share a single connection.
+  The `/ws/chat` WebSocket endpoint supports multiplexing, so multiple chat transactions can share a single connection.